atgeller/Wasm-Prechk-Artifact/README.md

 ## Installation
 ### Docker
 Known to work with at least Docker version 4.22
 1. Build the dockerfile provided with this package using `docker-compose build` (this will likely take a while, around half an hour, especially on less beefy machines).
 2. Run the docker image interactively using `docker-compose run wasm-prechk`.

 ### VirtualBox
-Known to work with at least Virtualbox 7.0.10
+Known to work with at least VirtualBox 7.0.10
 1. Import `POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly.ovf` into VirtualBox using "Import Appliance".
 2. Start the virtual machine, and login using username `root` and password `root`.
    - The root password can be changed by modifying the `make-virtualbox.sh` script when generating the image.